-2-ethylhexyl nitrate (2EHN) is used to raise the cetane number of diesel fuels.
+2-ethylhexyl nitrate (2-EHN) is used to raise the cetane number of diesel fuels.

-This Best Practice manual is intended to cover the storage and handling of products containing 15% or greater 2EHN.
+This Best Practice manual is intended to cover the storage and handling of products containing 15% weight (wt) or greater 2-EHN.

-1.2 2EHN Industry Work Group (EHNIWG)
+1.2 2-EHN Industry Work Group (EHNIWG)

-The 2EHN Industry Work Group (EHNIWG) was formed in 2002 by the Technical Committee of Petroleum Additive Manufacturers in Europe (ATC), an affiliate member of the European Chemical Industry Council (CEFIC).
-It comprised of several ATC member companies and included all the European and North American manufacturers of 2EHN, with additional input from the Oil companies' European association for environment, health and safety in refining and distribution (CONCAWE), TSA UK PIA and the HSE.
+The 2-EHN Industry Work Group (EHNIWG) was formed in 2002 by the Technical Committee of Petroleum Additive Manufacturers in Europe (ATC).
+It comprised of several ATC member companies and included all the European and North American manufacturers of 2-EHN, with additional input from the Oil companies' European association for environment, health and safety in refining and distribution (CONCAWE), UK PIA and the HSE.

-This manual is intended to provide you with information you may wish to consider in establishing safe storage and handling systems for 2EHN.
-Based on thermal decomposition data generated by ATC member companies and also on published data it is considered that fuel additive packages containing 15% or greater 2EHN may have the same energetic properties as the pure substance.
+This manual is intended to provide you with information you may wish to consider in establishing safe storage and handling systems for 2-EHN.
+Based on thermal decomposition data generated by ATC member companies and on published data, it is considered that fuel additive packages containing 15% wt . or greater 2-EHN may have the same energetic properties as the pure substance.
+Any blend with >15% wt.
+2-EHN content MUST be treated as if it were pure 2-EHN.

-This manual is not intended to be an authoritive interpretation of the law, however National inspectors may refer to it in making judgements about an operators compliance with the law.
+This manual is not intended to be an authoritative interpretation of the law, however National inspectors may refer to it in making judgements about an operator's compliance with the law.